 Community Benefit

 As a not-for-profit, independent district hospital, MarinHealth Medical Center is fully committed to serving the healthcare needs of the surrounding community.
-In addition to being the county’s only full-service acute care facility, we give extensive charitable resources to benefit the community through access to care, education, prevention and support programs, and more.2022 Community Benefit
+In addition to being the county’s only full-service acute care facility, we give extensive charitable resources to benefit the community through access to care, education, prevention and support programs, and more.2024 Community Benefit

 Community benefit services promote health and healing and focus on addressing the identified unmet health needs of the community.
-For a program or service to be considered a community benefit it must: improve access to health care; or enhance the health of the community; or advance medical or health care knowledge; or reduce the burden of government or other nonprofit community efforts.
+For a program or service to be considered a community benefit, it must: improve access to health care; or enhance the health of the community; or advance medical or health care knowledge; or reduce the burden of government or other nonprofit community efforts.

 MarinHealth Medical Center partners with community-based organizations to increase the number of individuals who receive health care and other health-related services that help them manage chronic conditions, access mental health care services, and transition to stable housing to maintain their health and wellness.

-In 2022, MarinHealth provided grant funding to 20 local community partners in Marin County through our Community Grants Program.
+In 2024, MarinHealth provided grant funding to 20 local community partners in Marin County through our Community Grants Program.
 Supported community partners and highlights of their work are listed below.

 - Approximately 180,000 meals were provided to persons experiencing homelessness or those facing an imminent threat of homelessness.

-2022 Grant Recipients
+2024 Grant Recipients

 Buckelew Programs